refraction-ray/iastu-hpc2-manual/administrators/history/VM.md

 ### quota

 * apt install quota
-* edit /etc/fstab, use usrquota,grpquota instead of defaults for root /. being sure to separate all options with a comma and no spaces.
+* edit /etc/fstab, use usrquota, grpquota instead of defaults for root /. being sure to separate all options with a comma and no spaces.
 * `sudo mount -o remount /` to remount root
 * check the effect by `cat /proc/mounts | grep ' / '`
 * `sudo quotacheck -ugm /`, This command creates the files `/aquota.user` and `/aquota.group`.